 Working individually or in teams, students will use standard design and troubleshooting methodologies to complete a major project in an area of their choosing.
 The project will include either design, fabrication, testing of a new system or troubleshooting and repair of an existing system, along with written reports and oral presentations.
 Prerequisite: ENT 1780 or ENT 1890 or ENT 2810 or ENT 2840.
+CAPSTONE COURSE: Students must complete a minimum of 46 credits, including any prerequisite courses, prior to enrolling in this course.
+A minimum cumulative GPA of 2.00 or better is also required.
 3 class/3 lab hours.